Shiba Inu Shedding

 Best Brushes & Tools

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Shiba Inus have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to allergies and luxating patella.
+For Shiba Inus, the inputs that matter most are a medium frame, a heavy shedding coat, and breed-level risk for allergies and luxating patella.

 Reducing Shed Hair